slashdotdash/node-ledger/README.md

         // error
       });

+### Print

+The print command formats the full list of transactions, ordered by date, using the same format as they would appear in a Ledger data file.
+It returns a readable stream.

+    var fs = require('fs'),
+        out = fs.createWriteStream('output.dat');

+    ledger.print()
+      .pipe(out);

 ### Register

-The register command displays all the postings occurring in a single account.
+The register command displays all the postings occurring in a single account, returns an object `stream`.

     ledger.register()
       .on('data', function(entry) {